eclipse-embed-cdt/web-jekyll/pages/tutorials/blinky-project.md

 ![New C++ blinky project]({{ site.baseurl }}/assets/images/2015/08/NewCppBlinkyProject.png)

 In the **Target processor settings** window be sure to:

 - select the **STM32F407xx** chip family
 - set the *Flash size (kB)* field to 1024 kB
 - set the *Clock (Hz):* field to 8000000
 - for a more complete example, change the *Use system calls:* fields to **Semihosting (POSIX system calls via host)**
 - click the **Next >** button.

 ![Blinky processor settings]({{ site.baseurl }}/assets/images/2015/08/BlinkyProcessorSettings1.png)

 In the **Folders** page leave the suggested folders unchanged and click the **Next >** button.

 ![Blinky project folder settings]({{ site.baseurl }}/assets/images/2015/08/BlinkyFolderSettings.png)

 In the **Select Configurations** page leave the suggested Debug/Release configurations checked and click the **Next >** button.

 ![Blinky project configurations]({{ site.baseurl }}/assets/images/2015/08/BlinkyConfigurations.png)

 In the **Cross GNU ARM Toolchain** window:

-- select the *Toolchain name:* **GNU Tools for ARM Embedded Processors** (mandatory)
+- select the *Toolchain name:* **xPack GNU Arm Embedded GCC** (mandatory)
-- browse for the **bin** folder within the toolchain folder; don't be afraid to use the absolute address, it is not stored in the project;
+- if the xPack was installed via xpm, the path is already filled in; otherwise browse for the `bin` folder within the toolchain folder; don't be afraid to use the absolute path, it is not stored in the project
 - click the **Finish** button

 ![Blinky toolchain and path selection]({{ site.baseurl }}/assets/images/2015/08/BlinkyToolchain.png)

-Note 1: when selecting the path, be sure you select the **/bin** folder where the programs with long, prefixed names are stored, and not the inner /bin folder where the short name programs may be available.
+{% include tip.html content="When selecting the path, be sure you select the top `/bin` folder where the programs with long, prefixed names are stored, and not the inner `/bin` folder where the short name programs may be available." %}

-Note 2: DO NOT SKIP this step, it is mandatory to have a correct toolchain path defined in order for the build to complete correctly.
+{% include warning.html content="DO NOT SKIP this step, it is mandatory to have a correct toolchain path defined in order for the build to complete correctly." %}

 ![Toolchain path]({{ site.baseurl }}/assets/images/2013/10/HelloToolchainPath.png)